georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can a Bankruptcy be Expunged in Georgia?

 Although the record restriction law in Georgia allows for the expungement of records, there is an exception with bankruptcy records as the files do not fall under crimes against the state.
 The state of Georgia does not have a bankruptcy removal law.
-According to the United States bankruptcy removal statute 28 U.S. C. section 1452, any party can remove any cause of action as long as it is within bankruptcy jurisdictions.
-A motion to dismiss bankruptcy cases can be filed through the divisional court office to the credit bureau by sending a dispute letter attached with a statement and copy of all process and pleadings from the court of record.
+According to the United States bankruptcy removal statute 28 U.S. C. section 1452, eligible parties may be able to remove any cause of action as long as it is within bankruptcy jurisdictions.
+A motion to dismiss bankruptcy cases is typically filed through the divisional court office to the credit bureau by sending a dispute letter attached with a statement and copy of all process and pleadings from the court of record.
 Interested persons should file the motion through the district or division clerk under the state or federal court jurisdiction where the civil action is pending.
-The notice of removal filed by the debtor must contain a statement detailing that the removal of the claim of action does not consent to judgment by the bankruptcy court.
-A copy of the notice of removal must be sent to all parties to the removed claim of action.
+Notices of removal filed by debtors generally contain a statement detailing that the removal of the claim of action does not consent to judgment by the bankruptcy court.
+A copy of the notice of removal is typically then sent to all parties to the removed claim of action.

 disclaimer